-The CDC of Nashville First provides full-time, weekday care for preschool children.
+The First Preschool provides full-time, weekday care for preschool children.
 Our program combines current early childhood education practices with foundational Christian principles.
 An experienced teaching staff gives attention to the mental, spiritual, physical, social, and emotional need of each child.

 In planning our early childhood program, it is our ultimate goal to foster optimal development and the competence to function in an ever-changing world.
 Our staff sees optimal development as including: